nathanrw/single-header-c-libs-in-python/presentation.md

   enum my_flag {wblWIBBLE = 3, wblWOBBLE = 5};
   ```

-- Would be nice to automate this if possible.
+Note: Would be nice to automate this if possible.

 ---